 In July 2020, CBM partners brought Lino back to South Sudan, where he received weekly dressings and then physiotherapy.
 Although Lino needed one more surgery in Uganda, he can now stand, walk and move independently.
-Having accesses to proper medical care has prevented a permanent disability.
-Lino is now able to enjoy time with friends and watch on as his uncle builds things in his carpentry shop.
+Having access to proper medical care has prevented permanent disability.
+Lino is now able to enjoy time with friends and watch as his uncle builds things in his carpentry shop.

 CBM acknowledges the support of the Australian Government through the Australian NGO Cooperation Program (ANCP).

 Nigeria’s womens health project

 The impact of addressing obstetric fistula on women and maternal health systems.
 Nigeria has 40% of global obstetric fistulas, a...